cgidzinski/CesrfBoard/README.md

 # CesrfBoard
-Cesrf Board Board and Schematic Repo
+Cesrf Board and Schematic Repo
 Using Eagle 7.6.0